Security Guard Use of Radio 10 Codes

 Ontario Security License

-The Ontario Ministry of Community Safety and Correctional Services requires that all security guards must have a valid security guard license in Ontario.
+The Ontario Ministry of the Solicitor General requires that all security guards must have a valid security guard license in Ontario.
 This means that you will have to pass an exam and be entitled to work in Canada, in addition to having a clean criminal record and being 18 years of age or older.
 This exam can possibly contain questions about specific radio 10 codes.
 While plain language communication is important to the role, be sure to study and be familiar with the list of commonly used radio 10 codes for your exam and job preparation.

 How to prepare for the Ontario Security Guard License Exam